TIBCOSoftware/snappydata/docs/install/install_on_premise.md

 * [Download SnappyData 1.0-RC Enterprise Version](http://www.snappydata.io/download): </br> Users can download the Enterprise version for evaluation after registering on the SnappyData website.

 <a id="singlehost"></a>
-## Single Host Installation
+## Single-Host installation
 This is the simplest form of deployment and can be used for testing and POCs.

-Open the command prompt and run the following command to extract the downloaded archive file and to go the location of the SnappyData home directory.
+Open the command prompt, go the location of the SnappyData downloaded file, and run the following command to extract the downloaded archive file.

 ```bash
 $ tar -xzf snappydata-<version-number>bin.tar.gz
 $ cd snappydata-<version-number>-bin/